 The challenge was easy enough to find.
 The Livestrong Half Marathon was coming up in Austin, only months away.
 Long enough to train, but close enough to push it.
 And its 13.1-mile distance was within reach, even as it was unthinkable only a year or two before.

 It turns out the corresponding cause was as readily available as the challenge — it was right in front of us all along.
-Our friend Theresa had founded a non-profit called Bel Inizio, which “helps disadvantaged women develop self-confidence and life skills through fitness and nutrition.”
-It was a perfect fit.
+Our friend Theresa had founded a non-profit called Bel Inizio, which “helps disadvantaged women develop self-confidence and life skills through home gym ab machinebest exercise rowing machine we had.

 Bel Inizio volunteers and the Santa Maria Soldiers training team prep for the Great Pumpkin 5K